theicct/EVCHARGE-doc/index.md

 ## Versions

 EV CHARGE is under continuing development.
-Documentation of all versions after v.1.0 can be found here.
+Documentation of all versions since v1.0 can be found here.

 {% assign pages = site.pages | sort: "title" | reverse %}
 {% for page in pages %}